Navigating Japan’s Train System: Tips for Traveling Japan by Train

 You also usually get a small discount at train stations if you use an IC Card instead of a buying a ticket.
 For example, if you bought a ticket from Shinjuku to Asakusa, your ticket would cost about 350 yen (equivalent to about US $3.50), but if you use an IC Card, the fare would be about 339 yen.
 It may not seem like much, but it adds up over time.

 IC Cards can be purchased from the same kiosks that you use to purchase tickets.
+You can also purchase them in advance.
 When you purchase an IC Card, it is typical to pay about 2,000 yen (equivalent to about US $20).
 500 yen pays for the card itself.
 The other 1,500 yen is loaded onto the card to start using to pay for your fares.

 The below video from JR East Japan Railway Company talks more about purchasing an IC Card: